aaron-allen/goodwin-lab-tracking/docs/goodwin_lab_user_guide.md

 - `Backups/...`: We make multiple changes to the generated tracking files.
 Before we make any of our changes, we copy the file that will be modified to this directory.
 - `Logs/...`: This folder contains multiple log files and error files that can be useful while diagnosing tracking error.
-- `my_video_1/my_video_1_JAABA/...`: This folder contains all of the files needed for performing the JAABA analysis, as well as the `scores_*.mat` results files.
+- `example_video_1/example_video_1_JAABA/...`: This folder contains all of the files needed for performing the JAABA analysis, as well as the `scores_*.mat` results files.
-- `my_video_1/ids.mat`: This file is generated while re-assigning identities.
+- `example_video_1/ids.mat`: This file is generated while re-assigning identities.
-- `my_video_1/my_video_1-bg.mat`: This is the background model used during tracking.
+- `example_video_1/example_video_1-bg.mat`: This is the background model used during tracking.
-- `my_video_1/my_video_1-feat.mat`: "[F]eatures derived from tracking data (e.g. velocity, distance to wall)"
+- `example_video_1/example_video_1-feat.mat`: "[F]eatures derived from tracking data (e.g. velocity, distance to wall)"
-- `my_video_1/my_video_1-params.mat`: A log of the parameters used while tracking.
+- `example_video_1/example_video_1-params.mat`: A log of the parameters used while tracking.
-- `my_video_1/my_video_1-track.mat`: "[R]aw tracking data (e.g. position, orientation, left wing angle)"
+- `example_video_1/example_video_1-track.mat`: "[R]aw tracking data (e.g. position, orientation, left wing angle)"

 ### Arena and Fly Numbering:

-An example of the arena numbering can be seen below for one of our 20 arena chambers.
+When we run `reassign_identities`, the arenas are re-numbered from left to right, and then top to bottom.
+The arenas are numbered in this fashion whether there are flies in the arena or not.
+An example of the arena numbering can be seen below for one of our courtship chambers with `number_of_arenas` = 20 with `flies_per_arena` = 2.

 ![Arena Numbering](/docs/images/video_still--arena_numbering.png)

-An example of the fly numbering can be seen below for one of our 20 arena chambers.
+When we run `reassign_identities`, the fly Ids are re-numbered such that the flies in arena 1 are 1 to `flies_per_arena`.
+The fly Ids in arena 2 are re-numbered `flies_per_arena + 1` to `2 x flies_per_arena`, and so on.
+The fly Ids are numbered in this fashion whether there are flies in the arena or not.
+An example of the fly numbering can be seen below for one of our courtship chambers with `number_of_arenas` = 20 with `flies_per_arena` = 2.

 ![Fly Numbering](/docs/images/video_still--fly_numbering.png)